-It is the responsibility of your participating provider to inquire about obtaining authorization from Emblem Health VIP Rx Saver.
+It is the responsibility of your participating provider to inquire about obtaining authorization from EmblemHealth VIP Rx Saver.
 Your provider will need to contact us and provide clinical information for review.
 You should wait for our decision before seeing an out-of-network provider.
 We will notify you and your provider of our decision.

 For the most current version of our Provider Directory to find a network provider you can visit our website at emblemhealth.com/medicare.
-If you need specialized care and we do not have a network provider available, let us know by calling Customer Service 1-877-344-7364 (TTY 711), 8 a.m. to 8 p.m., seven days a week.
+If you need specialized care and we do not have a network provider available, let us know by calling Customer Service 1-877-344-7364 (TTY 711), 8 am to 8 pm 7 days a week from October 1 to March 31 and 8 am to 8 pm Monday - Saturday, April 1 to September 30.